derekgygax/zoo/README.md

 9. **Handle Form Actions**:
    - Define a server action to handle the form submission in the `app/_actions` folder.
-   - Ensure the action is properly registered in `processFormAction()` at the bottom of the file.
+   - Add it to FORM_ACTIONS in config/formActions

 10. **Configure the Form Page**:
     In the `page.tsx` file: